lsst-dm/dmtn-183/index.rst

 Proposed Implementation
 =======================

-We can satisfy these inputs by storing serialized Avro alert data (the same bytes sent via Kafka to brokers) in a S3-like object store, indexed by a unique alert ID.
+We can satisfy these design inputs by storing serialized Avro alert data (the same bytes sent via Kafka to brokers) in a S3-like object store, indexed by a unique alert ID.
 Each alert packet corresponds to one object in the object store.

 .. note::